 When writing about literature, you follow the same basic conventions required of any expository essay.
 That is, you

-There are a few conventions in writing about literature of which you should be aware.
+There are a few conventions in writing about literature, and particularly in writing about Shakespeare, of which you should be aware.

 story: "The Storm"